Buckshaw Parkway railway station: Services

 All services at the station are operated by Northern Trains.
 The station has a regular service of 2 trains per hour southbound to Manchester Airport via Manchester Piccadilly, and northbound to Blackpool North.
 On Sundays, the service is hourly in each direction.

 On 17 October 2011, First TransPennine Express services from Manchester Airport to Blackpool North started calling at the station.
 From the December 2013 timetable change, Windermere and Barrow-in-Furness services called at Buckshaw when they were attached to the rear of Blackpool North services.
 First TransPennine Express used to run the service from Manchester Airport to Blackpool North but this was passed on to the new Northern franchise on 1 April 2016.

 Between May 2018 - May 2019, the current local stopping service from Manchester Victoria to Blackpool was temporarily curtailed here on weekdays (through running still applied during the evening) due to ongoing delays with the electrification work on the Manchester to Preston route (which was running two years behind schedule because of problems erecting electrification masts at several locations along the line).
 Saturday and Sunday services were replaced by buses most weekends from May 2015 until November 2018 due to the late-running electrification work on the route.
 Weekend services resumed on Sunday 11 November 2018 after the completion of the electrification engineering work.
 Travellers from certain local stations needed to change trains here for Preston and Blackpool during this period.

 Electric service commenced on 11 February 2019 utilising Class 319 electric multiple units.

-There were previously three trains per hour in each direction, with one train per hour to Hazel Grove (and all the way to Buxton before the line was electrified), one train per hour to Manchester Airport both via Manchester Piccadilly running semi-fast then a local stopping service (as far as Bolton) to Manchester Victoria.
+There were previously three trains per hour in each direction, with one train per hour to Hazel Grove (and all the way to Buxton before the line was electrified), one train per hour to Manchester Airport both via Manchester Piccadilly running semi-fast, then a local stopping service (as far as Bolton) to Manchester Victoria.
 Three trains per hour continued to Preston, with the two Piccadilly services continuing to Blackpool North.
-The December 2021 timetable change saw the removal of the Preston-Victoria service and in May 2022 the Airport services were changed to additionally call at Blackrod and Adlington due to the removal of the stopping service and very little services at these stations as a result.
+The December 2021 timetable change saw the removal of the Preston-Victoria service and in May 2022 the Airport services were changed to additionally call at Blackrod and Adlington due to the removal of the Victoria service resulting in a peak-only service at these stations.
 In December 2022, the Hazel Grove service was re-routed to terminate at Manchester Airport instead.